Pneumococcal Infection in Children

 What are the risks from PCV13?

-A vaccine, like any medication, is capable of causing serious problems, such as severe allergic reactions.
-However, the most common reactions to PCV13 include the following:
+A vaccine, like any medicine, can cause very rare serious problems, such as severe allergic reactions.
+However, the most common reactions to PCV13 include:

 Pain and redness at the location where shot was given

 An allergic reaction would most likely occur within a few minutes to a few hours of the shot.
-Signs of an allergic reaction may include difficulty breathing, wheezing, (squeaking sounds while breathing due to tight airways), weakness, fast heartbeat, hives, and paleness.
-Report these or any other unusual signs immediately to your child's health care provider.
+Signs of an allergic reaction may include trouble breathing, wheezing, (squeaking sounds while breathing due to tight airways), weakness, fast heartbeat, hives, and paleness.
+Report these or any other unusual signs right away to your child's healthcare provider.

 How do I care for my child after immunization with PCV13?